Rinzii/ccmath/README.md

 | lerp           | 90     | Nearly finished, just need to test the function further and validate full compliance.                       |
 | lgamma         | 0      | Implement function                                                                                          |

-> Last Updated: Jun 14, 2024
+> Last Updated: Aug 31, 2024

 ## Projects using CCMath!

-- [KittyOS](https://github.com/aomine001/kitty-os-cpp) - The kitty os but rewritten in C++ and better!
+- [KittyOS](https://github.com/kitty-os/kitty-os/) - KittyOS is meant to be a silly non-unix operating system for cat lovers and cats themselves.

 _(Are you using CCMath in your project?
 Let us know!)_

 ## License

-CCMath is distributed under the MIT License.
+CCMath is distributed under the Apache-2.0 WITH LLVM-exception.
 See the LICENSE file for more information.

 ## Special Thanks

 Thanks a lot to LLVM, GCC,
-and LibM for a lot of insights and inspiration for many different tough issues encountered throughout the development of ccmath!
+and LibM for a lot of insights and inspiration for many different tough issues encountered throughout the development of CCMath!